-This class is one of the course options for English majors to meet the "Language and Linguistics" requirement within the program; it is a required course for English majors preparing for a single-subject teaching credential and for students preparing to enter a multiple-subject teaching credential program.
+This class is one of the course options for English majors.
+It is a required course for English majors preparing for a single-subject teaching credential and for students preparing to enter a multiple-subject teaching credential program.

 The material taught in this course will help improve your own writing, and it will demonstrate the diverse ways that grammar can be taught in the classroom.
 This course will be challenging, but remember that I am here to help you, and please do not hesitate to see me or visit a tutor at the on-campus Writing Center for extra help.
-If you keep up with the work, you will find that you can be very successful in this class.
+If you keep up with the work, you will find that you can be successful in this class.